Sandstone: Origins

 Sandstones are clastic in origin (as opposed to either organic, like chalk and coal, or chemical, like gypsum and jasper).
 The silicate sand grains from which they form are the product of physical and chemical weathering of bedrock.
 Weathering and erosion are most rapid in areas of high relief, such as volcanic arcs, areas of continental rifting, and orogenic belts.

 Eroded sand is transported by rivers or by the wind from its source areas to depositional environments where tectonics has created accommodation space for sediments to accumulate.
 Forearc basins tend to accumulate sand rich in lithic grains and plagioclase.
 Intracontinental basins and grabens along continental margins are also common environments for deposition of sand.

 As sediments continue to accumulate in the depositional environment, older sand is buried by younger sediments, and it undergoes diagenesis.
 This mostly consists of compaction and lithification of the sand.
 Early stages of diagenesis, described as eogenesis, take place at shallow depths (a few tens of meters) and are characterized by bioturbation and mineralogical changes in the sands, with only slight compaction.
 The red hematite that gives red bed sandstones their color is likely formed during eogenesis.
 Deeper burial is accompanied by mesogenesis, during which most of the compaction and lithification takes place.

 Compaction takes place as the sand comes under increasing pressure from overlying sediments.
 Sediment grains move into more compact arrangements, ductile grains (such as mica grains) are deformed, and pore space is reduced.
 In addition to this physical compaction, chemical compaction may take place via pressure solution.
 Points of contact between grains are under the greatest strain, and the strained mineral is more soluble than the rest of the grain.
 As a result, the contact points are dissolved away, allowing the grains to come into closer contact.

 Lithification follows closely on compaction, as increased temperatures at depth hasten deposition of cement that binds the grains together.
 Pressure solution contributes to cementing, as the mineral dissolved from strained contact points is redeposited in the unstrained pore spaces.

 Mechanical compaction takes place primarily at depths less than 1000 meters.
 Chemical compaction continues to depths of 2000 meters, and most cementation takes place at depths of 2000-5000 meters.

 Unroofing of buried sandstone is accompanied by telogenesis, the third and final stage of diagenesis.
 As erosion reduces the depth of burial, renewed exposure to meteoric water produces additional changes to the sandstone, such as dissolution of some of the cement to produce secondary porosity.

 Components

 Framework grains

 Framework grains are sand-sized (0.0625 to 2 mm diameter) detrital fragments that make up the bulk of a sandstone.
-Most framework grains are composed of quartz or feldspar, which are the common minerals most resistant minerals to weathering processes at the Earth's surface, as seen in the Goldich dissolution series.
+Most framework grains are composed of quartz or feldspar, which are the common minerals most resistant to weathering processes at the Earth's surface, as seen in the Goldich dissolution series.
 Framework grains can be classified into several different categories based on their mineral composition: